wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

 <li>validating purposes.</li>
 <li>deriving values for a templated parameter by combining some other entered parameters</li>
 </ul>
-<p>Each templated element that is going to be derived from entered parameters, has to be mentioned as a variable in the global scope of the javascript.</p>
+<p>You need to mention each templated element that needs to be derived from entered parameters as a variable in the global scope of the javascript.</p>
-<p>The entered parameters should be templated in the script itself, and will be later replaced with their respective entered values.</p>
+<p>You also need to template the entered parameters in the script itself.
+These values are later replaced with their respective entered values.</p>
 <p>Consider the following script</p>
 <div class="code panel pdl" style="border-width: 1px;">
 <div class="codeContent panelContent pdl">